3 Publics

 Based on this, a more recent definition says publics are “A group of people linked through a shared interest in an issue, whose motivation to act varies depending on their awareness of the issue, the level of concern held and the constraints that limit action” (Johnston & Glenny, 2021, p.
 6).

-We can therefore apply this thinking to publics that are obviously involved in or at the centre of an issue: students at a university who have problems with parking or public transport; a community affected by water contamination; a village dealing with years of drought; a religious group which is victimised due to its faith; parents who have poor facilities for their disabled children, as examples.
+We can therefore apply this thinking to publics that are obviously involved in or at the centre of an issue: students at a university who have problems with parking or public transport; a community affected by water contamination; a village dealing with years of drought; a religious group which is victimised due to its faith; parents who have poor facilities for their disabled children; or, in the case of Julian Assange, a disparate series of global publics with a common cause.
 In all these cases, and many more you may come up with, you can work through the three variables.

-Even when individuals may recognise a problem, and feel affected by it, there is a high likelihood that individuals within different publics will feel disempowered at number 3.
+Nevertheless, even when individuals may recognise a problem, and feel affected by it, there is a high likelihood that individuals will feel disempowered at number 3.
 They may feel that they are not able to do much about the problem.
-Sometimes publics will respond to this by joining forces in an alliance (aka creating a public interest action group), or lobbying a member of parliament, or protesting online or in the street.
+Sometimes publics will respond to this by joining forces in an alliance (aka creating a public interest action group), lobbying a member of parliament, or protesting online or in the street.
 Johnston calls this acting as “the squeaky wheel” to government, law and policy makers in bringing the issue or problem to their attention (2016, p.
 154).
+In the Assange case, the squeaky wheel got louder and louder over time as pressure grew from publics and sectors globally.
+Drawing from key themes in other chapters this saw the development of discourse arenas, in which arguments were vocalised; capacity building, in which people came together; and partnerships in which publics aligned.
+That is not to say everyone agreed with the outcome — the point is that, over time, this case study showed public interest communication in action.

 The #MeToo movement